Public Service Commission Of Utah - Railroad Cases

 I first became aware of the PSC case files in November 1981 while doing some initial research at the University of Utah library on Salt Lake City's street car system.
 I soon learned from the offices of the PSC in downtown Salt Lake City that the PSC case files themselves were all located at the state archives records center in West Valley City.

-When I began my research in 1981, and after I was able to establish my research credentials with the archives staff, I was allowed to remove the boxes from storage myself and inspect the files one by one.
+When I began my research at the Archives Record Center in 1981, and after I was able to establish my research credentials with the archives staff, I was allowed to remove the boxes from storage myself and inspect the files one by one.
 At first I was doing a summary of every file, railroad or not.
 I soon found that I couldn't devote the time required to that depth of coverage.
 So with Case No. 62, I began looking at every file to determine its contents, ignoring the title tab of the folder.
 I then did an actual summary for just the actual railroad files.

 I found that the title of the case on the tab of the file folder did not always reflect the true contents of the file.
-Some of the best operational information for the railroads was contained in complaints by private citizens, with the PSC Case having only the name of the complainant, without including the subject of the complaint.
+Some of the best operational information for the railroads was contained in complaints by private citizens, with the PSC case having only the name of the complainant, without including the subject of the complaint.
 This fact makes potential research based only on case title (the most prevalent method of indexing) much more difficult for some future researcher.

-This turned out to be important, in relation to the amount of information that I was able to glean from the case files.
+This continued special access turned out to be important, in relation to the amount of information that I was able to glean from the case files.
 Due to the volume of actions that the PSC was making decisions on during the 1920s and 1930s, the amount of information being required from the applicants was being reduced.
 The applicants began to furnish only the bare minimum of what the Commission requested, in support of each application.

 In 1984, the combination of finishing my last year and graduating from the University of Utah in August, along with the subsequent job search, all worked to quash just about all of my research, not just at the archives, but at other locations where I was pursuing research.
 All of these research locations were only available during regular business hours, exactly when I was working.
 In January 1985 I snuck off from job hunting and got in a day's worth of research.
 In August 1985, while between jobs and just before beginning my later career, I was also able to spend the best part of a single day at the archives.
 In January 1986 I took advantage of January 20th (Martin Luther King Day) being a federal holiday and not yet a state holiday to again spend time in the case files.